StingrayDigital/ip-list-generators/README.md

 The player also requires these hosts to connect to Stingray servers for the purposes of monitoring, diagnostics, and to remotely control the player.

 ## Running manually
-The script is intended for Python 3.9+ due to use of type hints from the standard collections.<br>
+Intended for Python 3.9+ due to use of type hints from the standard collections.<br>
-`requests` is used for downloading Amazon's data file.
+`requests` is used for downloading files.
 There are no other external dependencies.